 You’re in the Sonos ecosystem

 The Sonos system offers plenty of features and integration with streaming services, and is simple enough to use.
 If you have the Beam compact soundbar or Arc Atmos bar, two of the One SL speakers would make for excellent rears to complement the front-facing delivery.

-It’s probably not the best-sounding smart speaker – the honours go to the Apple HomePod – but it is a capable and superbly communicative compact speaker.
-Sonos dubs the One SL as the essential home speaker, and it’s easy to see why on the basis of this performance.
+It’s not the best-sounding smart speaker – the honours go to the Apple HomePod – but that comes with its positives and negatives.
+The Sonos speaker is a capable and superbly communicative compact speaker.